MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q6.
 Can the data gathered for Workplace Analytics be accessed by Microsoft or by anybody in the tenant or company?

 A6.
-No. All data is encrypted and kept available only for queries and for Explore dashboards.
+No. All data is encrypted and kept available only for queries and for Explore the stats data.
 -->

 ##### Q2.
 Does Workplace Analytics support a separate data environment that adheres to compliance and regulatory requirements such as those required by the government?